-Catalonia is one of Spain's biggest and most important autonomous communities with a population of more than 7.5 million inhabitants with more than 15% of expatriates.
-It has long been an economic power on its own.
-But over the years, Spain has started to recover from the world economic crisis effects, attempting to take over.
-If you wish to settle there, finding a job should be easier than in most parts of Spain.
-Jobs are available in various fields as the unemployment rate has gone down to 17.5% in 2015.
+Catalonia is one of Spain's biggest and most important autonomous communities with a population of more than 7.5 million inhabitants and more than 15% of those being expatriates.
+It has long been an economic power on its own, and finding a job should be easier than in most parts of Spain.
+Jobs are available in various fields as the unemployment rate has gone down to 14.6% in 2016.

-You should definitely take the time to understand its economy and its labor market's requirements before starting your job search.
+You should definitely take the time to understand its economy and its labour market requirements before starting your job search.
 Make sure you have appropriate skills and thus become a valuable asset for the local economy.

 Catalonia's economy is surprisingly dynamic despite the global economic crisis effects.
 Indeed, the Gross Domestic Product (GDP) grew 3.4% in 2016, contributing 18,9% of Spain’s overall GDP; thus making Catalonia the most prosperous region in Spain.
 In fact, Catalonia's economy is mainly driven by industry, including food production, electronics, chemicals, automotive manufacturing, aerospace, textiles as well as agriculture.
 You are also likely to find many small and medium sized enterprises.

 Service sectors and construction also make a significant contribution to the region's GDP.
 In fact, the services sector accounts for more than 81.3% of Catalonia's economic activity while industry accounts for 6.3%.
 As regards the construction field, it accounts for some 12.5% of the region's economic activity.
-Note that local authorities greatly encourage the creation of small and medium enterprises.
+Note that local authorities greatly encourage the creation of small and medium sized enterprises.

-Over the years, tourism has embedded among Catalonia's main economic pillars, being one of Spain's most visited regions.
-Tourist arrivals exceeded 16.8 million in 2014.
+Over the years, tourism has become embedded among Catalonia's main economic pillars, being one of Spain's most visited regions.
+Tourist arrivals exceeded 18 million in 2016.

 Unemployment rate in Catalonia stood at 17.5% in 2015 against 24% in the whole of Spain, being the highest in Europe.
 In fact, the region had 659,600 registered job seekers.
 But expatriates can still be hired in particular fields such as industry, trade, services, tourism, health, food, etc., given the decline in unemployment rate.

 Good to know: